-How many sessions do I get with CPS?
+How many sessions do I get with CAPS?

 Many students benefit from just one or a few sessions of counseling.
-Your maximum number of sessions will be determined by your counselor, based on your treatment plan and counseling needs (up to a maximum of 8 sessions per academic year if needed).
+You and your counselor will discuss short-term and longer-term counseling needs and options.
 If you need longer term counseling or specialized services, we can help connect you with community providers, many of whom offer low fee services.

 What if I don’t like my counselor and want to change to someone else?